Why we spay and neuter Guinea Pigs

 Spay/neuter is surgery, right?
 And that is dangerous, right?

-Female guinea pigs have an elevated risk of uterine cancer, ovarian cysts, mammary tumors, and other reproductive organ tumors as they age.
-Spaying them can help eliminate these risks.
+Health Benefits for Females: Female guinea pigs are at higher risk for uterine cancer, ovarian cysts, mammary tumors, and other reproductive organ issues as they age.
+Spaying helps eliminate these risks and can also reduce the likelihood of obesity.

 Impaction